Cloufish/blog/_posts/2021-04-26-Preventing-Insufficient-Logging-and-Monitoring.md

 ## Attack scenario chain where logging is crucial
 1. Any type of brute-force attacks like **Credential Stuffing** - we could detect and prevent that during the attack.
-1. When the attacker gets a foothold in e.g internal network administrator panel and tries to learn about company's infractructure - We could also detect this with logging
+1. When the attacker gets a foothold in e.g. internal network administrator panel and tries to learn about company's infrastructure - We could also detect this with logging
 1. When the attacker performs Data Exfiltration, we could detect these big data transfers and also stop them
 1. But **without any logging** and monitoring the defenders will learn about the **incident after the attacker requests a ransom!**

-With logging we could:
+With logging, we could:
 1. Detect the intrusion
 1. Prevent worse from happening

 ## Insufficient Logging and Monitoring is...
-- **Lack of Quantity** of logging events
+- **Lack of Quantity** of logging events.

 After that We've increased the Quantity we can focus more **about Quality** of these logs.
 For example add a timestamp.

 ## Other issues with Logging and Monitoring:
 - Lack of Availability - When we can't access the logs
-- No Alerting Thresholds - When even with the sufficient logs we don't get any alerts and we can't have timely response.
+- No Alerting Thresholds - When even with the sufficient logs we don't get any alerts, and we can't have timely response.

 ## The process of Logging, Monitoring, Alerting.

 To have the process completed, we need to have all these 3 elements (Infinity Stones!)
 1. Logging
  - **What** event happened?
  - **When** the event happened?
  - **Where** the event happened?
  - **Who** performed the event?
 2. Monitoring
 - which you can achieve only with proper logging
 - Providing timely detections
 3. Alerting - Actively informing someone about the event that is peculiar.